fpankretic/BonoboPlayer/README.md

 To get `PO_TOKEN` and `VISITOR_DATA` you can check out this [link](https://github.com/iv-org/youtube-trusted-session-generator).

-Now you can run the project with the following command:
+Now you can run the project with the following commands:

 ```bash
 mvn clean package